 Available in many colors

-Available in three finishes: commercial, residential, and industrial
+Available in three finishes: basic, standard, and premium

 Easy to clean

 Resistant to wear and spills

 With humble beginnings in Sweden, Husqvarna has come a long way since being founded as a musket manufacturer in 1689.
 We believe the Husqvarna Hiperfloor™ is the best in concrete surface polishing systems.
 It affords amazing beauty, strength, and durability.
 It is easy to clean and requires practically zero maintenance, leaving home and business owners with one less thing to worry about.

 As a Top Rated Local® concrete flooring company on Long Island, Premier Polishing specializes in polished concrete.
 Polished concrete is a concrete floor that has been refurbished or refinished and made exceptionally beautiful.
 Concrete is by nature a green material, made up of a conglomeration of aggregate (i.e. crushed gravel, recycled concrete, sand, fly-ash etc.), portland cement and water.